Regulation glossary hub

 critical raw material

-A CRMA list-based category for raw materials considered critical because of economic importance and supply-risk criteria.
+A CRMA policy category for raw materials with high economic importance and supply risk under the EU assessment framework.

 EU Critical Raw Materials Act